-This model is perfect for the consumer who enjoys both traditional flower as well as cannabis concentrates.
+The Pax 3 is perfect for the consumer who enjoys both traditional flower as well as cannabis concentrates.
 It’s also perfect for the high-tech stoner, because it comes with a mobile phone app to help you control the temperature.

 One of the settings you can select on your phone is “stealth mode,” which allegedly minimizes odor, by cooling down the device more quickly after your inhale.
 If you need to take a hit before walking into your meeting, this is the pen for you.
 (Bonus: You can pretend you’re taking notes on your phone, while you’re actually changing the settings on your vape pen.)

 This doesn’t mean you’re getting totally ripped before giving your Powerpoint presentation.
 (Or maybe you are.
 We’re not judging.)
 But today, many office employees are experimenting with “microdosing” THC at work, to help deal with the stress of their workday.

 Microdosing means consuming a “sub-perceptual” amount of a psychoactive substance.
 The term was initially coined for taking tiny amounts of psychedelic substances like LSD, but is now being applied to THC and CBD as well.
 People microdose to treat conditions like depression and anxiety, but they also microdose to heighten their creativity for their work.
 (This trend has received a widespread following among Silicon Valley tech workers.)

 The Pax 3 pen is perfect for the professional who’s microdosing cannabis at work.